Sweden Recommends Fourth Jab For Over-80s - UrduPoint

 Sweden Recommends Fourth Jab For Over-80s

-Sweden's public health agency on Monday recommended a fourth dose of the Covid-19 vaccine for people over the age of 80, those in nursing homes and those receiving at-home care
+Sweden's public health agency on Monday recommended a fourth dose of the Covid-19 vaccine for people aged over 80, and for anyone in a nursing home or receiving at-home care

 "The spread of Covid-19 is still intense in Sweden.
 An increasing number of cases have been reported in recent weeks, including among people at increased risk of severe illness," the agency said.